gear

 ENGL E646 VS ENGL E646 VS Limited Edition

-Mostly known for its beastly, ultra-high-gain metal and rock tones, this also produces excellent, detailed clean tones.
+Known for its ultra-high-gain metal tones.
 Four channels, each with two distinctly tuned voicing sections.
-The rear features an extensive effects rack similar to the Friedmans.

 Fuchs Overdrive Supreme 50 Fuchs® Overdrive Supreme 50

-Originally designed as an homage to the elusive Dumble, this boutique amp boasts glassy clean sounds with a tight low end and touch-sensitive gain, best paired with a Strat or Tele, and favored by players like Warren Haynes and Al DiMeola.
-The rear features an extensive Brainworx effects rack.
+A Dumble homage, this boutique amp boasts glassy clean sounds with a tight low end and touch-sensitive gain, best paired with a Strat or Tele.
+Used by Warren Haynes and Al DiMeola.

 Tweed Deluxe Fender ’55 Tweed Deluxe

-This is as vintage as they come, being the choice for country and early rock ‘n’ roll at 15w through a single 12″ speaker with only a volume and tone control.
-Three speaker choices: Jensen P12R, Celestion greenback, or JBL D120F.
-Sounds fantastic with a Telecaster for that jangly Stones-y vibe.
+The choice for country and early rock at 15w through a single 12″ speaker with only volume and tone control.
+Choose Jensen P12R, Celestion greenback, or JBL D120F speaker.

 Big Muff, Tube Screamer, RAT Electro-Harmonix Big Muff

-The choice for solos by Stevie Ray Vaughan and many other blues players.
+The choice for solos by blues players like Stevie Ray Vaughan.

 Pro Co RAT